muratk5n/thirdwave/en/README.md

 ---

-Mixmey in Asia Minor has prods for this fruit leather.
-It is advertised as 100% fruit, I'm sure it's true, bcz prod is incredibly easy to make, doesn't take much processing nor additives.

----

 Simply dehydrating blended fruit gives 'fruit leather'.
 6-12 hrs at 60 degrees.
 Done.
 Portable fruit, it wont go bad for a long time.